masasam/dotfiles/README.md

     ibus-setup

 Open the emoji tab
-Since ctrl-;(semicolon) is set in the shortcut of emoji ruby, delete it.
+Since <Control>semicolon is set in the shortcut of emoji ruby, delete it.

 ## How to test Makefile